ElSnoMan/python-stg-cert-one/README.md

 Create `test_challenge9.py` and write a test that does the following:

 1. Uses the same response as Challenge 8, but write assertions about elements in the JSON response
-2. Part of your test(s) needs to assert that those elements are of the correc Type.
+2. Part of your test(s) needs to assert that those elements are of the correct Type.

 > Example, "lotNumberStr" should be a String